What Does Shingles Look Like?

 We hope this slideshow of shingles pictures will help you better understand the disease.

 Just as a warning, some find images of shingles gross or disturbing.
 Be aware that you’re looking at pictures of shingles and that may cause some unease.

 At first, shingles doesn’t look a whole lot like anything.
-The earliest symptoms of shingles deal more with physical symptoms than anything visual.
-Tingling, pain, and discomfort are some of the earliest signs of shingles.
+The earliest health symptoms of shingles deal more with physical symptoms than anything visual.
+Tingling, nerve pain, and discomfort are some of the earliest signs of shingles.